seyedAliHamedi/SCHEDGE/README.md

 - Window size
 - Task arrival rate
-- Number of agents
 - Scheduling frequency

-### 🔁 Plug in Your Own Agent
+### 🔁 Plug in Your Own Scheduler

-Replace `model/with your own scheduler logic — heuristic, tree-based, or RL.
+Replace `model/ with your own scheduler logic — heuristic, tree-based, or RL.

 ---